-Supplier scorecarding provides valuable insight into the quality and reliability of a supplier and their products.
+Supplier scorecarding provides valuable insight into the quality and reliability of a supplier and its products.
 Rating and ranking suppliers based on business-critical key performance indicators (KPIs) allows food manufacturers to understand how individual suppliers affect the company’s product quality, risk, compliance, customer satisfaction, and overall business performance.

-“Although price and delivery time metrics appeal to professionals in purchasing and accounting, folks in quality, regulatory, safety, and R&D have little actionable data to monitor or scorecard suppliers on the KPIs that matter to them,” TraceGains CEO Gary Nowacki explains.
+“Although price and delivery time metrics appeal to professionals in purchasing and accounting, folks in quality, regulatory, safety, and R&D have little actionable data to monitor or scorecard suppliers on the KPIs that matter to them,” TraceGains CEO Gary Nowacki explained.

 For example, on-time and price performance is essential, but what about a supplier who bogs down a GFSI audit?
-Or one that doesn’t submit, and refreshes, documents required by FSMA?
-If a supplier has multiple violations of improperly sealed trucks, can you be at risk?
+Or one that doesn’t submit and refreshes documents required by FSMA?
+If a supplier has multiple violations of improperly sealed trucks, could you be at risk?
 If a supplier shipment makes it to the plant floor before you find contamination or damage, forcing you to scrap an entire production lot, what’s the total cost of that unpleasant surprise?
 What about a supplier who ships a lot that misses key attribute targets, such as granulation or protein, causing quality or customer complaint issues?

 “Scorecarding based solely on price and delivery is a bit like sending out grade school report cards with marks for only attendance and tardiness,” Nowacki added.

 However, when used effectively, scorecarding can result in a tremendous benefit for both the manufacturer and supplier.

 Elements of a Supplier Scorecard

 The elements of a supplier scorecard vary based on the manufacturer’s business rules, type of product handled, etc.; however, there are some common threads that all scorecards include: